Cognigy/Documentation/docs/ai/installation/AI-login.md

 1. Go to the login page and click **Forgot Password?**.
 2. Enter your email in the **E-Mail** field.
 3. Click **Send link**.

+You will receive an email with instructions to reset your password.
+You need to choose a password according to the [password policy](../administer/management-ui.md#password-policy) your admin set up.

 ### Log In with Single Sign-On